a haroon akram-lodhi

 Trained as an economist, the focus of Haroon Akram-Lodhi's research interest is in the political economy of agrarian change in developing countries, on the economic dimensions of gender relations, and on the political ecology of sustainable rural livelihoods and communities in contemporary poor countries.
-This is reflected in the teaching he does, on global human inequality, on the future of smallholder peasant communities in the world food system, on the sustainability of rural social structures, relations, institutions and communities, and on gender and economic policy.
+This is reflected in the teaching he does, on global human inequality, on the future of smallholder peasant communities in the world food system, on the sustainability of rural social structures, relations and institutions, and on gender and economic policy.
 He currently acts as a Gender and Poverty Adviser to the United Nations Development Programme's Gender Team, working on gender-responsive economic policy in Africa, Asia and the Pacific.
-He also is a Poverty and Gender Analyst for the United Nations Environment Programme's Poverty - Environment Initiative - Africa and a Gender and Women's Empowerment Adviser to UN Women.
+He also is a Poverty and Gender Analyst for the United Nations Environment Programme's Poverty - Environment Action and a Gender and Women's Empowerment Adviser to UN Women.
 Haroon Akram-Lodhi has lived, taught, and conducted research in numerous countries, published extensively in peer-reviewed journals, and has undertaken advisory services for a wide variety of multilateral, bilateral and non-governmental international development organizations.

 Nominated for the 2012/2013 Rik Davidson/Studies in Political Economy Book Prize for the best book in political economy by a Canadian, Hungry for Change explains how the creation, structure and operation of the world food system is marginalizing family farmers, small-scale peasant farmers and landless workers as it entrenches us all in a global subsistence crisis.
 Written to be accessible, and incorporating accounts from farmers themselves, Hungry for Change explains how building upon the concerns of food sovereignty can solve the current crisis.